mobile-dev-inc/maestro-docs/api-reference/commands/killapp.md

 - launchApp: # Relaunches the app
     stopApp: false # Without adb shell am stop
 ```
+{% endcode %}

-It is advised to use this set of commands as a subFlow (ex: `trigger-process-death.yaml`) and re-use it via `runFlow` in every other test, to re-check the data of the screen under test after **System-initiated Process Death**:
+It is advised to use this set of commands as a subFlow (e.g.
+`trigger-process-death.yaml`) and re-use it via `runFlow` in every other test,
+to re-check the data of the screen under test after the System-initiated Process
+Death:

 ```yaml
 appId: com.example